-Section 5: That it urges immediate passage of legislation that would get militarystyle weapons and high-capacity magazines away from our community and especially our schools and that would increase the minimum age to purchase and possess a weapon from age 18 to age 21.
+Section 5: The City Commission urges immediate passage of legislation that would get military-style weapons and high-capacity magazines away from our community and especially our schools and that would increase the minimum age to purchase and possess a weapon from age 18 to age 21.

-Section 6: That it urges the Florida legislature to repeal the draconian punitive punishments of elected officials set forth in Florida Statutes section 790.33.
-Reso.
-No. 18-73 Section 7: That it urges Florida Governor Rick Scott to take action to pass gun reform, even if it means extending the 2018 legislative session, to: - a.
-Raise the minimum age to allow the purchase of guns and ammunition to21; - b.
+Section 6: The City Commission urges the Florida legislature to repeal the draconian punitive punishments of elected officials set forth in Florida Statutes section 790.33.

+Section 7: The City Commission urges Florida Governor Rick Scott to take action to pass gun reform, even if it means extending the 2018 legislative session, to:

+- a.
+Raise the minimum age to allow the purchase of guns and ammunition to 21; - b.
 Eliminate the loopholes in the private transfer of weapons and require full background checks for all sales and transfers of firearms; - c.
 Repeal the penalties in Section 790.33(3), Florida Statutes; - d.
 Enact legislation regarding Red Flag Law to allow Extreme Risk Protection Orders such as those proposed in House Bill 231 and Senate Bill 530; - e.
 Enact the Gun Safety legislation set forth in Senate Bill 196 and House Bill 219 to place constitutional restrictions on the sale and transfer of assault-style weapons and high-capacity magazines.

-Section 8: The City Clerk is hereby directed to distribute this Resolution to President Donald Trump, Governor Rick Scott, the United States Congressional Delegations from Florida, the Broward County Legislative Delegation, and the Broward League of Cities.
-Section 9: That the appropriate City officials are authorized to do all things necessary and expedient in order to carry out the aims of this Resolution.
-Temp.
-Reso.
-No. 6665 02/20/18 02/20/18 Section 10: That this Resolution shall take effect immediately upon adoption.
-PASSED AND ADOPTED this 21 day of February / 2018.
+Section 8: The City Clerk is directed to distribute this Resolution to President Donald Trump, Governor Rick Scott, the United States Congressional Delegations from Florida, the Broward County Legislative Delegation, and the Broward League of Cities.

+Section 9: The appropriate City officials are authorized to execute all necessary documents and to take any necessary action to effectuate the intent of this Resolution.

+Section 10: This Resolution shall take effect upon its adoption.